AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 via frida_mode/.
 You will have to write a harness to call the target function in the library, use afl-frida.c as a template.

-You can also perform remote fuzzing with frida, e.g. if you want to fuzz on iPhone or Android devices, for this you can use [https://github.com/ttdennis/fpicker/](https://github.com/ttdennis/fpicker/) as an intermediate that uses AFL++ for fuzzing.
+You can also perform remote fuzzing with frida, e.g., if you want to fuzz on iPhone or Android devices, for this you can use [https://github.com/ttdennis/fpicker/](https://github.com/ttdennis/fpicker/) as an intermediate that uses AFL++ for fuzzing.